envelica/medley/README.md

 ## ⚠️ Stability Warning: Under Heavy Development

-**The `medley` crate is currently under active, heavy development and is NOT ready for production use.**
+**The medley crate is currently under active, heavy development and is NOT ready for production use.**

 We are working toward a stable **1.0.0** release, but until then:
 * The API (**function names, module structure, and signatures**) may change drastically without prior warning.
 * Functionality is actively being added, tested, and refactored.
-* The crate is not yet published to `crates.io`.

 We encourage review, testing, and feedback, but please do not rely on this crate in mission-critical applications until it reaches **1.0.0**.

 ## About

-The purpose of `medley` is to aggregate various small, frequently needed utility features—from complex data structure extensions to simple trait implementations—into a single, well-organized crate.
-This allows developers to add one dependency (`medley`) instead of cluttering their `Cargo.toml` with multiple niche crates, thereby **keeping the overall dependency tree small and manageable.**
+The purpose of medley is to aggregate various small, frequently needed utility features—from complex data structure extensions to simple trait implementations—into a single, well-organized crate.
+This allows developers to add one dependency (medley) instead of cluttering their Cargo.toml with multiple niche crates, thereby **keeping the overall dependency tree small and manageable.**

-### Why `medley`?
+### Why medley?

 * **Small Depencency Footprint:** Aggregates functionality with a strong focus on minimal dependencies.
 * **Ergonomics:** Provides intuitive, easy-to-use APIs for common development needs.